-At these times, marine grade metals are the perfect solution!
+At these times, corrosion-resistant metals are the perfect solution!

-These are metals that are specially treated to withstand use in bodies of water.
+Corrosion-resistant metals, or marine grade metals, are specially treated to withstand use in bodies of water.
 Usually, this means adding special alloying elements to the metal to make it resistant to corrosion.
-Most metal types have a marine grade, such as brass, aluminum, steel, and many more.
+Most types of metal offer a corrosion-resistant or marine grade alloy, such as brass, aluminum, steel, and many more.

 Stainless steel is also used for water bottles and coffee mugs, as they are great insulators and resist water corrosion.
 Other examples of marine applications of steel include marine fittings, boat propeller shafts, deck components for boats and ships, and storage vessels.